johnjago/awesome-uncopyright/README.md

 - [Steve Pavlina](http://www.stevepavlina.com/uncopyright-notice/) - Studying what it means to grow and how we can deliberately invite, process, and integrate new experiences.
 - [Zen Habits](https://zenhabits.net/uncopyright/) - Finding simplicity and mindfulness in the daily chaos of our lives.

+## Books

+- [LibriVox](https://librivox.org/) - Audiobooks read by volunteers.
+- [Project Gutenberg](https://www.gutenberg.org/) - Thousands of ebooks whose copyright has expired in a variety of formats.

 ## Essays

 - [Abandoning Copyright: A Blessing for Artists, Art, and Society](http://www.culturelink.org/news/members/2005/members2005-011.html) - Discussion of how concentration of power is undesirable in every industry but particularly detrimental in the cultural field.